 William Cohen

 The Ruby Interpreter includes a profiling tool which is invoked with the -rprofile option on the command line.
-Below is an example running the Ruby Fibonacci program ( fib.rb ) included in Ruby documentation samples.
-The list of functions is sorted from most to least time spent exclusively in the function ( self seconds ).
+Below is an example running the Ruby Fibonacci program ( fib.rb) included in Ruby documentation samples.
+The list of functions is sorted from most to least time spent exclusively in the function ( self seconds).
 The first column provides the percentage of self seconds for each function.
-The cumulative seconds indicates the amount of time spent in that function and...
+The cumulative seconds indicates the amount of time spent in that function and the functions...

 Profiling Python Programs